hyperledger-archives/fabric/obc-ca/README.md

         port: ":50051"
 ```

+#### TLS Connection

-Notice that the server accepts only TLS connections with server-side authentication only.
+Notice that the server accepts only TLS connections with **server-side authentication only**.
-Before being able to establish a TLS connection to the server, a node has to receive, through an off-band channel, the TLSCA certificate.
+Before being able to establish a TLS connection to the server, a node has to receive, through an off-band channel or
+pre-installed, the TLSCA certificate.
 This allows the node to perform the server-side authentication.

 The TLSCA certificate is generated during boostratp by the TLS certificate authority.
-The file is called **tlsca.cert** and is stored under **<rootpath>/<cadir>**.
+The file is called **tlsca.cert** and is stored under **rootpath/cadir**.

-**Configure the ECA**:
+### Configure the ECA Service

 For **testing** purposes only, the ECA can be instructed to preload a set of enrollment tuples.
 An enrollment tuple consists of the following enrollment values: